gchq/stroom-docs/user-guide/pipelines/reference-data.md

 ## Querying the Reference Data Store

-The reference data store can be queried within a Dashboard in Stroom by selecting `Reference Data Store` in the data source selection popup.
+The reference data store can be queried within a Dashboard in Stroom by selecting `Reference Data Store` in the data source selection pop-up.
 Querying the store is currently an experimental feature and is mostly intended for use in fault finding.
 Given the localised nature of the reference data store the dashboard can currently only query the store on the node that the user interface is being served from.
 In a multi-node environment where some nodes are UI only and most are processing only, the UI nodes will have no reference data in their store.